astropy/photutils/docs/photutils/psf.rst

 of a point source *after discretization* e.g., onto a rectilinear CCD grid.
 This is the definition used by `Spitzer
 <http://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/mopex/mopexusersguide/89/>`_.
-Where relevant, we use this terminology for this sort of model, and consder "PSF" to refer to the underlying model.
+Where relevant, we use this terminology for this sort of model, and consider "PSF" to refer to the underlying model.
 In many cases this distinction is unimportant, but can be critical when dealing with undersampled data.